 responsible for intentionally reaching

 The Resident Assistant (RA) position serves as an advisor for a floor community with major responsibilities including: assisting students with personal problems, interpreting and enforcing housing regulations and University policies, developing positive communities, and providing community building activities.
 Minimum qualifications to be an RA are:

 We would like to highlight that you earn a free room & meal plan as compensation for your services, but there is so much more.
 There are immeasurable personal and leadership development opportunities, to the point that this will be a highlight to place on your résumé when you are looking for internships or jobs after college.
 You will have the perfect answer when an interviewer asks you “Talk about a time you had to work through a difficult situation” or “Tell us how you balance multiple priorities as deadlines approach.”

-abilities.
-You will also sign up for an individual interview time, which
+During your leadership class you will also sign up for your individual

-will happen between Thursday, February 6th, and Sunday,
+interview time, which will happen between Tuesday, February 10th, and